 You must complete and submit the Free Application for Federal Student Aid (FAFSA) for each new academic year.
-You may complete the FAFSA online at www.fafsa.gov, by phone between 8:00am and midnight Eastern time at 1-800-433-3242, or in person on FAFSA Day at Mayland which is held each year in February / March.
+You may complete the FAFSA online at www.fafsa.gov, by phone between 8:00am and midnight Eastern time at 1-800-433-3242, or you may contact the Financial Aid Department to schedule an appointment for help submitting the FAFSA.

 After submitting your FAFSA, you will receive an email (using the email account listed on your FAFSA) from the Department of Education containing a link from which you can print your Student Aid Report (SAR).
 The SAR is a print out of all the information you included on your FAFSA and also contains your Expected Family Contribution (EFC).
 You will also receive an email or a letter from Mayland requesting additional documentation for the purpose of processing your FAFSA application.
 Please respond promptly to ensure timely processing of you application.
 The FAFSA and all required documentation must be received two weeks prior to the published deregistration date in order to guarantee processing of financial aid before the last day to pay.
 100% payment is expected from those students whose financial aid has not been processed by the designated payment date for each registration period or who have not made payment arrangements through the Tuition Payment Plan.
 Contact the Financial Aid Office if you have not received a letter or email within two weeks of submitting the FAFSA.

 Yes.
 Because financial aid is based on financial need, students must complete a new FAFSA application each academic year.
 Each fall semester begins a new award period, so the FAFSA should be completed each spring for the upcoming fall smester.